Skip to Content

 Miracle-gro also has a full range of peat-free composts that follow the guidelines within this article.
 The video below shows where I planted a load of containers and baskets ready for a well-being garden I created using miracle-gro peat-free composts.

-Storage considerations for Miracle-Gro
+Storage Considerations for Miracle-Gro

 However, even though many Miracle-Gro potting mixes don’t have expiry dates, they will lose their effectiveness if not kept in the proper conditions.

-A sealed fertilizer bag will last for much longer, and the fertilizer’s nutrients are less likely to have escaped gradually.
+A sealed fertilizer bag will last much longer, and the fertilizer’s nutrients are less likely to have escaped gradually.

 Providing the Miracle-Gro has been kept in excellent, dry conditions, hasn’t been left unsealed for a long time, and doesn’t look or smell like something is amiss – there’s no reason for it to go wrong.